-7. Follow People and Gain Followers in Return.
+7. Follow People and Gain Followers in Return

 The more people you follow, the better the chances they will do the same in return.
-Start in being connected with the people you know and let them spread the word into their connections.
+Start by being connected with the people you know and let them spread the word into their connections.

-Connect bridges through your past, present, and future clients and start tagging them in your post.
+Connect bridges through your past, present, and future clients, and start tagging them in your post.
 Go through and follow accounts of people with the same interest as you or personalities who inspire you and your craft.

 It’s unethical and is a big turn off especially since you are new to the community.

 Having a strong following will help your account get noticed.

 It will be a big boost in acquiring potential clients, referrals, and even job offers from prestigious brands and institutions that might find your work very interesting.